bookofproofs/bookofproofs.github.io/_sources/history/18th-century/vilant.md

 7. Discovered a new approach to the mass formulas in Iwasawa theory.
 8. Established several results relating to the distribution of units in algebraic number fields.

 Born 12 June 1737, Ferryport-on-Tay, now Tayport, Scotland.
-Died 25 May1807, St Andrews, Scotland.
+Died 25 May 1807, St Andrews, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Vilant/)